 Office of Research & Development

 VA has determined that nine infectious diseases are related to military service in the first Gulf War, Iraq, and Afghanistan.
-They include malaria, brucellosis, campylobacter jejuni, coxiella burnetli (Q fever), mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, and west Nile virus.
+They include malaria, brucellosis, campylobacter jejuni, coxiella burnetii (Q fever), mycobacterium tuberculosis, nontyphoid salmonella, shigella, visceral leishmaniasis, and West Nile virus.
 A fuller description of these diseases can be found here.

-VA researchers are advancing the understanding, prevention, and treatment of numerous infectious diseases, ranging from the common cold to major public health threats such as tuberculosis, AIDS, hepatitis C, and influenza.
-They have developed a number of effective new preventive strategies, vaccines, and drugs for infectious diseases.
+VA researchers are advancing the understanding, prevention, and treatment of numerous infectious diseases, ranging from the common cold to major public health threats such as COVID-19, tuberculosis, AIDS, hepatitis C, and influenza.
+They have developed a number of effective new prevention strategies, vaccines, and drugs to treat infectious diseases.

-One of the earliest contributions made by VA researchers to medical science was establishing effective treatments for tuberculosis (TB), a bacterial disease that is spread through the air from one person to another.
+One of the earliest contributions made by VA researchers was establishing effective treatments for tuberculosis (TB), a bacterial disease that is spread through the air from one person to another.
 TB can be fatal if not treated properly.

 Evidence of tubercular decay has been found in the spines of Egyptian mummies thousands of years old, and TB was common in ancient Greece and Imperial Rome.
 As late as the 19th century, the disease occurred at epidemic proportions in Europe and North America, and TB remained a major health problem well into the 20th century.

 In 1947, however, VA researchers determined in a follow-up study that a lower dose of streptomycin could achieve similar good results with fewer side effects and less risk of drug resistance.
 These studies, conducted at a number of VA facilities, were among VA's first-ever large-scale clinical trials.
-They eventually led (in 1972) to the development of VA's Cooperative Studies Program, which plans and conducts large multicenter clinical trials and epidemiological studies for VA.
+They eventually led to the development of VA's Cooperative Studies Program in 1972, which plans and conducts large, multicenter clinical trials and epidemiological studies for VA.

 Most cases of shingles clear up within two to three weeks, but some patients suffer anguishing nerve pain for months or even years.
 This stage, called postherpetic neuralgia, can involve burning, throbbing, stabbing, or shooting pain and can lead to insomnia, weight loss, depression, and other medical problems.

-Shingles vaccine—In 2005, VA researchers and their colleagues published the results of the Shingles Prevention Study, one of the largest adult vaccine trials anywhere.
-The results showed that a vaccine called Zostervax was well tolerated and protected older adults over 60 from shingles and postherpetic neuralgia.
+Shingles vaccine trial—In 2005, VA researchers and their colleagues published the results of the Shingles Prevention Study, one of the largest adult vaccine trials anywhere.
+The results showed that a live, attenuated zoster vaccine was well tolerated and protected older adults over 60 from shingles and postherpetic neuralgia.